minimindgames/meta-minimindgames/README.md

 root@intel-corei7-64:~# systemctl suspend
 ```

-As shown above, my NUC seems to support WakeOnLAN so install `wakeonlan` package on Ubuntu and try to wake Webbox.
+As shown above, my NUC seems to support WakeOnLAN so install `wakeonlan` package on Ubuntu, and try to wake Webbox.
 ```
 ~ sudo apt install wakeonlan
 ~ for i in {1..60}; do